|

 sports events, and movies.

-These technologies offer sharper images, vibrant colors, and better clarity,
+Simultaneously, there is a shift towards higher-resolution displays, particularly 4K Ultra HD and 8K.
+These technologies offer sharper images, vibrant colors, and greater clarity,

 catering to the discerning preferences of Indian consumers who prioritize